Flousen/masterThesis/README.md

 I want to thank Prof. Dr. Karsten Urban for providing contact to  Prof. Dr. Gianluigi Rozza, which made it possible to write the master thesis in Italy.

-And I want to thank Prof. Dr. GianIluigi Rozza for welcoming me at SISSA.
+And I want to thank Prof. Dr. Gianluigi Rozza for welcoming me at SISSA.
 I also want to thank him for moving me to a new office because of a nerve-wrecking sound that appeared after a few weeks at the first office.

 A special thanks to my supervisor Nicola Demo for always taking time to listen and help me with any problem.